reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/08-Publish-a-Power-BI-Report.md

-# Exercise 8: Publish a Power BI Report
+# Exercise 8: Create a Model Using DQ to Power BI

 In this lab, you are working in the role of a **data analyst**.

-You will use Power BI Desktop to connect to the **Sale Analysis** dataset published in **Exercise 6** .
-You will then develop a multi-page report, which will include synced slicers, a custom visual, page drill through, a report-level measure, bookmarks, and buttons.
-You will finalize the lab by publishing the report to the Power BI service, and then exploring it in the service.
+You will use Power BI Desktop to connect to the **Sale Analysis** dataset published in **Exercise 7**.
+You will then convert the live connection to a DirectQuery model, allowing you to extend the remote model with a calculated column and a new table of imported data sourced from a web page.

 ---